TNGO04/CSCI-80-Intro-to-AI/README.md

 # CSCI-80-Intro-to-AI

-This is my course project for CSCI-80: Intro to Artifical Intelligence with Python.
+This is my course project for CSCI-80: Intro to Artifical Intelligence with Python, offered at the Harvard Extension School.

 Project 0:
-* Degrees: find the degrees of separation between 2 actors/actresses based on movies they have been in, using breadth-first search
-* Tic Tac Toe: implement an AI for the game Tic Tac Toe using the minimax algorithms
+* Tic Tac Toe: implement an AI for the game Tic Tac Toe using the minimax algorithm.

 Project 1:
-* Knights: solve Knights and Knaves puzzle using propositional logic statements
-* Minesweeper: implement an AI for the game Minesweeper
+* Minesweeper: implement an AI for the game Minesweeper using interference rules.